 Description: This provision seeks to curb the sexual exploitation of young women by restricting adult entertainment strip clubs, entities that are often used to groom young women into sex trafficking, from hiring any employees under 21.
-Status: Neither bill has moved yet.

 4. Defending Biological Sex in Healthcare Act (Rep. Bankson) HB 1639